 As recently as 15 years ago, I didn’t know that “ken” meant “yes,” and that “lo” meant “no.” As the first decade of the 21st century rolled along, this seemed more and more idiotic.
 A Jew who reads Hebrew and doesn’t know what he is saying?
 I felt that I had to do something, I had to try.
 I didn’t know whether there was a chance of success since I’d be starting in my sixties, but I felt strongly that an attempt had to be made.

 In January of 2010 I found myself in the beginner’s class in the ulpan at Ben-Gurion University of the Negev in Be’er Sheva.
 It’s a wonderful program with terrific, caring teachers.
 My wife, Ellen, and I studied four more winters in the ulpan there.

 Not the Israelis!

 However, we discovered something.
 In class, we spoke Hebrew.
 Came break time, and everyone at the coffee kiosk spoke English.
 Students from all over the world, from Germany, Mexico, Netherlands, Austria, Brazil, France, China, Spain, everyone spoke English.
+English is one of the most spoken languages in the world.
+There’s no harm in wanting to learn English if this is not your first language.
 Ellen and I invited our fellow students for Shabbat dinner, and they spoke English.
 The Israelis spoke English.
 I must sheepishly admit my own complicity.
 I spoke English.
 I like speaking English.
 It’s easy, and it’s comfortable.